 Basics of Twitter

 There are multiple SoMe platforms with broad multimedia tools including Facebook, Instagram, Snapchat and Doximity.
 In recent years, Twitter, a free microblog of up to 280 characters per message, has gained popularity within the CV community.
-User accounts either individual or organization (define by the symbol “@” followed by a unique identifier) are able to post short messages or “Tweets” from either their mobile phone/tablet or via their computer.
+User accounts either individual or organization (define by the symbol “@” followed by a unique identifier) are able to post short messages or “Tweets”.
 Other users can interact with Tweets via posting comments, “liking,” or “retweeting.”
 Furthermore, engagement is measured through the “impressions” or the number of times content is displayed.
 Users can also attach hashtags (#) to words or phrases that allow for easy searches

 and for users to find specific content across multiple SoMe platforms.
 Some of the widest used cardiology hashtags are listed in Table 1.